 - Only trained personnel should install, operate, and maintain gas control equipment. - All compressed gases are potentially hazardous and must be handled only by trained personnel.
-Incorrect execution of operations can cause fire, explosion, atmospheric release of hazardous gas, or costly contamination of process equipment. - Safety Data Sheets (SDS) for all gases and purification materials used in the facility should be available for consultation by all concerned personnel.
-These data sheets are obtainable from gas suppliers and Pall Corporation. - An upstream process gas pressure regulator and pressure relief device must be installed when a potential exists for overpressurization (i.e. pressure surge beyond MAWP of assembly). - For Gaskleen® In-Line Purifiers the inlet fitting must be installed finger-tight with inert gas purge flow introduced within one minute after removal of the protective cap.
+Incorrect execution of operations can cause fire, explosion, atmospheric release of hazardous gas, or costly contamination of process equipment. - Safety Data Sheets (SDSs) for all gases and purification materials used in the facility should be available for consultation by all concerned personnel.
+These data sheets are obtainable from gas suppliers and Pall Corporation. - An upstream process gas pressure regulator and pressure relief device must be installed when a potential exists for overpressurization (i.e. pressure surge beyond MAWP of assembly). - For Gaskleen[®] Top Mount Purifiers the unit must be installed with inert gas purge flow introduced within one minute following removal of base plate and o-ring seals.
 Delay may result in degradation of the purification material. - Before starting a job, all personnel responsible for equipment installation or operation must fully understand the specific procedures to be accomplished and all pertinent safety considerations.